Home Podcasts The Incubator's Journal Club

 The Incubator's Journal Club

-Ben Courchia MD & Daphna Yasova Barbeau MD 155 episodes Latest May 28, 2026
+Ben Courchia MD & Daphna Yasova Barbeau MD 155 Episodes Jul 1, 2026

 The Incubator's Journal Club is a weekly podcast that reviews the latest evidence in neonatology and perinatal medicine from peer-reviewed journals.
 Each episode breaks down important studies, focusing on methodology, key findings, and clinical impact.
 Designed for clinicians, nurses, and trainees, it highlights research that informs bedside practice and decision-making.
 The podcast provides an efficient way to stay current with practice-changing evidence in neonatal care.